 Climate Change Expands the Flooding Map

 Floods are considered the most common natural disaster in the United States.
 According to EPA ‘United States Environmental protection Agency,’ River Flooding is one of the Climate Change Indicators.
-This examines changes in the size and frequency of inland river flood events in the United States.
+This particular indicator examines changes in the size and frequency of inland river flood events in the United States.
 Climate Change has strongly expanded and shifted the Flooding Map!

 The Earth’s climate is changing.
 Temperatures are rising, snow and rainfall patterns are shifting, and more extreme climate events – like heavy rainstorms and record high temperatures – are already happening.
 Many of these observed changes are linked to the rising levels of carbon dioxide and other greenhouse gases in our atmosphere, caused by human activities.